Consumers lose millions to scammers and Ponzi schemes; new effort combines education, local outreach

 Consumer financial fraud is a serious problem in North America.
 According to the Federal Trade Commission and the Canadian Anti-Fraud Centre, consumers reported losing more than $1.5 billion to all types of scams in 2011.
 FINRA Foundation research has found that investors are overconfident in their knowledge of financial management, particularly Baby Boomers who are most often the target of investment scams.
 A telephone survey found that 92% felt “somewhat” or “very confident” about managing their finances, with almost 80% describing themselves as “somewhat” or “very” knowledgeable about investing.
 But only 44% got a passing grade on a basic financial literacy knowledge test.
 BBB Smart Investing hopes to help change that.

-"This is a great partnership," says Michael Coil, President and CEO of the Better Business Bureau serving Northern Indiana.
-"Even though BBB has always investigated investment scams, this gives us a whole new portfolio of prevention tools to offer to consumers.
-The FINRA Foundation's basic 'Ask & Check' message is exactly what consumers need to hear before they make investment decisions.
-We think this program will go a long way toward preventing investment scams that have become so much more prevalent in recent years as people more actively manage their own retirement funds."
+“This is a great partnership,” says Carrie Hurt, President and CEO of the Council of Better Business Bureaus.
+“Even though BBB has always investigated investment scams, this gives us a whole new portfolio of prevention tools to offer to consumers.
+The FINRA Foundation’s basic ‘Ask & Check’ message is exactly what consumers need to hear before they make investment decisions.
+We think this program will go a long way toward preventing investment scams that have become so much more prevalent in recent years as people more actively manage their own retirement funds.”

-Nearly half of the BBBs based in the United States, including the BBB Serving Central California, have begun rolling out programs and hosting events in their local areas.
+Nearly half of the BBBs based in the United States have begun rolling out programs and hosting events in their local areas.
 A wide variety of tools from the FINRA Foundation are being used by trained BBB presenters across the country to introduce smart investing skills and to teach consumers how to detect investment schemes, scams and frauds.
-Contact Kim Goodspeed at 260-918-2061 or firstname.lastname@example.org for more information on hosting a FREE Smart Investing Seminar for your employees.
+A list of upcoming events is available online.

 For 100 years, Better Business Bureau has been helping consumers find businesses, brands and charities they can trust.
 In 2011, consumers turned to BBB more than 100 million times for Business Reviews on more than 4 million companies and Charity Reports on 11,000 charities, all available for free at www.bbb.org.
 The Council of Better Business Bureaus is the umbrella organization for 114 local, independent BBBs across the United States and Canada, as well as home to its national programs on dispute resolution and industry self-regulation.